Nivlac8/Personal-Finance-Tracker/README.md

 ### 📊 Project Overview
 This project represents a **Product-First approach** to personal finance.

 Most budget spreadsheets are static and reactive.
-I designed "Cyber-Finance Gold" to be **dynamic and predictive**.
+I designed this "Personal Finance Dashboard" to be **dynamic and predictive**.
 It functions as a complete "Financial Operating System" that forces the user to actively manage Liquidity, Burn Rate, and Net Asset Value (NAV) in real-time.

 **Goal:** To engineer a logic-based system that eliminates calculation errors and provides institutional-grade financial visibility for personal use.

 ---

 ### 🛠️ Skills & Logic Used
-* **Platform:** Advanced Google Sheets / Excel
+* **Platform:** Advanced Google Sheets
 * **Data Modeling:** Relational table structure (linking Transactions to Asset IDs).
 * **Advanced Logic:** Complex Nested Formulas (`SUMIFS`, `GETPIVOTDATA`, `XLOOKUP`, `ARRAYFORMULA`).
 * **UI/UX Design:** Conditional Formatting for visual status indicators and "App-like" dashboard layout.